babangsund/babangsund.com/src/blog/relay_experimental.md

 - The graphql tagged query.  (i.e. graphql\`\`)
 - The GraphQL query variables, in the shape of an object mapping from variable name to value.
 - An object containing a set of options:
   - `fetchKey`: String or a number.
-Acts as a custom cacheKey
+Acts as a custom cacheKey.
   - `fetchPolicy`: Enum.
 Setting for how a query may be fetched.
 		- `'store-only'`: Returns local data.
 No request is made.
 		- `'store-or-network'`: Returns local data if available, otherwise suspends and makes a request.
 		- `'store-and-network'`: Returns local data and then makes a request.
 		- `'network-only'`: Always suspends and sends a request, even if data is available locally.
-	- `networkCacheConfig`: An object.
-Settings for how a query response may be cached.
+	- `networkCacheConfig`: An object containing settings for how a query response may be cached.
 		- `force`: causes a query to be issued unconditionally, irrespective of the state of any configured response cache.
 		- `poll`: causes a query to live update by polling at the specified interval